waltertan12/blog/_posts/2018-04-11-how-to-docker.md

 # Copy the contents of the host's current directory to the working directory of the container
 COPY . .

-# Install the node dependencies
+# Install the ndocker run --rm -it -v $(pwd):/var/www/html -w /var/www/html -p 3000:3000 node:14 yarn install && yarn startode dependencies
 RUN yarn install

 # Expose the dev server port